 The Griot Way storytelling training

-Price includes graduation, entry to Nne Agwu Afrakan Storytelling festival and the opportunity to perform
+Price includes graduation, entry to Nne Agwu Afrakan Storytelling festival and opportunities to practice artform

 Training: Wednesday 11th March - Wednesday 24th June 2020